Pathfinder - Swashbuckler Deeds Breakdown

 (Ex): This is a ton of extra damage, though you only get to use it if you don't use Two-Weapon Fighting.
 Remember that it's precision damage, so it won't get multiplied on all of those critical hits that you should be getting.
 You can spend Panache to double the damage bonus on one attack, but that's a very bad way to waste Panache.

 (Ex): Initiative bonuses are great, but Improved Initiative provides double the bonus.
-Very few people both to take Quick Draw.
+Very few people bother to take Quick Draw.

 (Ex): Hugely improves the Swashbuckler's mobility.